leedavies/getandcleandata/CodeBook.md

 For more information about this dataset contact: activityrecognition@smartlab.ws

-The origional files can be located at the following location:
+The original files can be located at the following location:
 <a href="https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip">
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip</a>